Summer internship: back-end software engineer

 15.45 You write a proposed solution and get approval from the product owner immediately!
 You can write the acceptance criteria in user story format and create subtasks.

-16.30 Another developer asks you to review his code.
+16.30 Another engineers asks you to review his code.
 It is always interesting to see how others solve things!
 You leave some remarks and questions to understand what the other software engineer tried to do.

 17.30 You make notes so you can continue easily next day.
-You give your problem-solving team a final update about your story.
+You give your team a final update about your story.

 Do you want to join our team this summer, and enhance your knowledge and skills?
 Please explain your motivation in an email and send it with your resume to firstname.lastname@example.org.
 Do you have questions about this internship?
 You can contact Caroline Heijkoop on +31 683712762.